nhreimer/nxvfxvst/Readme.md

 * Save and load to/from files instead of copy/paste
 * Add parameters for VST3 for automation
 * Add OS support for Linux and Mac
-* More VFX, more particles, more particle modifiers!
-* Better UI
+* Better UI design
+  * Better layout
+  * More information/intuitive control naming
+  * Controls work directly with BPM
+* Export video output directly

 # Getting Started